 Lizard points out that freelancing is “one of the most straightforward ways for bloggers to make a reasonably predictable income month after month,” and it remains her main source.

-Affiliate marketing is a smart addition to your other blogging efforts.
+So, affiliate marketing is a smart addition to your other blogging efforts.

 Even as I’ve shifted my focus away from running my blog, the website still sees traffic daily.
 That means even when I’m not directly working on the blog, I can still earn money from affiliate sales.